modflowpy/flopy/DEVELOPER.md

 ## Branching model

-This project follows the [git flow](https://nvie.com/posts/a-successful-git-branching-model/): development occurs on the `develop` branch, while `main` is reserved for the state of the latest release.
+This project follows the [git flow](https://nvie.com/posts/a-successful-git-branching-model/): development occurs on the `develop` branch, while the mainline is reserved for the state of the latest release.
 Development PRs are typically squashed to `develop`, to avoid merge commits.
-At release time, release branches are merged to `main`, and then `main` is merged back into `develop`.
+At release time, release branches named e.g. `vx.y.z` are merged to main, then main is merged back into `develop`.

 ## Deprecation policy